The Emerald City (Boardwalk Empire): Plot

 While reading The Road to Oz to her children, Margaret encourages Richard, whom she refers to as the "Tin Woodman", to sit with them.
-Later, as Richard proves himself adept at caring for the family, she confesses her shame at treating him like a monster when he has done nothing to deserve it.
+Later, as Richard proves himself adept at caring for the family, she confesses her shame at her prior mistreatment of him.
 Richard replies that because he himself has not moved past judging by appearances, he can hardly expect the same of others.
 He also notes that he sometimes forgets the changes he has undergone and is reminded only when he looks into a mirror and sees his face.
 Van Alden visits Margaret and, in a plea fraught with religious and romantic overtones, demands that she let him save her from damnation for participating in Nucky's life of crime.
-When she rejects him, he visits a bordello, where he takes shots of whiskey and has drunken sex with Lucy.
+When she rejects him, he visits a bordello, where he takes shots of whisky and has drunken sex with Lucy.

-Mickey, fearing for his life, betrays the D'Alessios to an enraged Nucky; he enlists Chalky to arrange a false deal with Lansky in the hopes of luring Rothstein's men into an ambush.
+Fearing for his life, Mickey betrays the D'Alessios to an enraged Nucky; he enlists Chalky to arrange a false deal with Lansky in the hopes of luring Rothstein's men into an ambush.
 When Lansky and two of the D'Alessios meet with Chalky, one of them mentions his Packard, a detail they could only know from seeing it when they killed Chalky's driver.
 After Chalky takes them prisoner, Nucky identifies one of the brothers as his would-be assassin; Jimmy shoots him in the head while Chalky personally strangles the other to death and has his men dump the bodies.
 Seeing that the original plan is ruined, Nucky releases Lansky and instructs him to tell Rothstein what has happened.
 Nucky returns home to Margaret, blaming his late return on a "campaign strategy meeting".
 The episode ends with Margaret looking in the mirror, contemplating the decisions she has made.